 Anne Frank House

 Anne Frank was a Jewish girl who went into hiding with her Jewish family during the Second World War.
 She and her family hid themselves behind a bookcase in the secret annexe.
 She became famous worldwide for her diary, which she kept when she was in hiding.
-This house is now, since 1960, a beautiful museum, open to everyone.
+Since 1960 the house is a beautiful museum, open to everyone.
 Everything has been returned to its original condition.
 The Anne Frank house takes you back in time and tells you more about the conditions Anne Frank and her family lived in during the Second World War.
 Are you considering visiting the museum?
 Make sure to buy your tickets online, before going.
 Lines are long!

 This beautiful place has been around since 1865 and was later named after Joost van Vondel, a famous poet and play writer.
 You'll find a statue of Van Vondel in the park.
 Vondelpark has been a national monument since 1996.